 The Chamonix Mont-Blanc valley nestles between two sets of high mountains.
-The Mont Blanc Massif makes the southern side with the famous Mont Blanc at its heart.
-The Aiguille Rouges ("Red Peaks") make the northern side of the valley, their green shoulders giving way to rocky peaks.
-The town of Chamonix (and the surrounding area) are famous as a hub for outdoor sports - particularly skiing and mountaineering - with the summer months providing a full range of activities.
+The Mont Blanc Massif makes the south-eastern side of the valley with the famous Mont Blanc at its heart.
+The Aiguille Rouges ("Red Peaks") run along the north-western side of the valley, their green shoulders giving way to rocky peaks.
+The town of Chamonix (and the surrounding area) is famous as a hub for outdoor sports - particularly skiing and mountaineering - with the summer months providing a full range of activities.
 The valley is in the south east of France not far from Geneva which makes it convenient for travellers.
 The main natural feature is the Mont Blanc (Monte Bianco for the Italians) mountain, which is the highest in the Alps at 4,807 metres, with the Massif itself standing astride France, Italy and Switzerland.

-While many come to Cham for the winter, they often stay for the gorgeous the summers.
+While many come to Cham for the winter, they often stay for the gorgeous summers.
 There's a wealth of activities to do - as long as you like being outdoors.
 The weather is often good, and even when there's a heat wave it's possible to get some relief by using the lifts.
-It is a tourist town - the area attracting both domestic and international visitors.
-The summer peak is probably busier than winter.
+It is a popular tourist area, attracting both domestic and international visitors.
+Although famous for winter sports the summer tourist season is busier than winter.
 The upside of being a busy tourist town is that there are also lots of restaurants, bars and even spas to enjoy!

-It is a mountain town (the town is 1070m) surrounded by peaks which means that although the weather can be lovely for days, it can also change quickly.
+One warning is that we are in the mountains and surrounded by peaks.
+Although the weather can be lovely for days, it can also change quickly.
 Clouds can build up unseen behind the mountains and then rush over the top bringing unexpected rain and thunder!
-Read the forecast closely and bring waterproofs - deciding on the day if you want to risk leaving them behind.
+Even when planning a short walk read the forecast closely and bring waterproofs for your trip - you can always decide on the day if you want to risk leaving them behind.

 + Mont Blanc the tallest mountain in Northern Europe